 So, the quality of motion (momentum) must “pass through” a point of zero area.
 So, if only for an instant, momentum must move in one dimension.
 As mass is decreased the velocity becomes infinite, however, in my opinion, the quality/quantity, even at infinite velocity remains as the original v x m factor.
 So that when motion is given back from a mathematical point to a mass area the proportion is v x m : v1 x m1 again.But the idea remains that motion has been accounted the property of traveling through a mathematical point (if the proposition of motion rod to rod is accepted).
 Furthermore if 2 rods are brought to contact along their lengths we have a line of contact with no area and momentum must be transferred instantly along this one dimensional line also.
 And since mathematical points and lines separate areas of mass that are in contact anywhere in a mass area, then momentum can be transferred from any part of a mass area to another instantly.
 So I consider motion is transferred instantly within a rod or between two rods in contact.

 Most people considering an aether have thought of it as a continuous medium, but this cannot be in my opinion, arguments against it are along the lines expressed in Appendix K: The incorrectness of point forces and Appendix B Motion within mass areas.
 Or I will describe it directly, simply put in any continuous medium a particle cannot move, for to do so it pulls apart the medium!
 Else the medium is in name only offering no resistance, but if it does resist, then impact is necessary and the particle leaves its place to impact the medium, leaving a rip in the medium.
-Or if it is embedded in the medium it must push it to move, the medium then must fill in where it moved from, and those forces cancel, so no force is left to move any other particles by the medium, that is the medium is a useless concept, you might as well say it is not there.
+Or if it is embedded in the medium it must push it to move, the medium then must fill in where it moved from, and those forces cancel, so no force is left to move any other particles by the medium, and it all must have been instantaneous over this fill back distance, or not motion could have occurred over any instant.
 Others have described this better in the past than I have, I think.